Josef Jadassohn

-Joseph (Josef) Jadassohn (10 September 1863, Liegnitz – 24 March 1936, Zurich) was a German dermatologist.
+Joseph (Josef) Jadassohn (10 September 1863 in Liegnitz – 24 March 1936 in Zurich) was a German dermatologist.

 Biography

 He was an assistant to Albert Neisser at the Allerheiligen Hospital in Breslau until 1892, the director of the university skin clinic in Bern (1896–1917), and later a professor of dermatology at Breslau University (1917–1932).

 Jadassohn was among the first to take an immunological approach in research of dermatological disorders, and contributed to the understanding of the immunopathology of tuberculosis and trichophytosis.
 He was a pioneer in the field of allergology, and is credited for introducing patch testing for diagnosis of contact dermatitis.
 In 1901 he described a rare childhood dermatological disorder known as granulosis rubra nasi.

 Conditions

 Two dermatological disorders that are named after him are: "Jadassohn's disease I" (a skin disorder originating at the elbow) and "Jadassohn's disease II" (a natal skin disorder affecting the face and scalp).
 Together with his assistants, Walter Dössekker (1868–1962), Max Tièche (1878–1938), and Felix Lewandowsky (1879–1921), he shares the following eponymous medical conditions: